Postdoc Training - Supplemental

 Career Workshop Series

 This workshop series is designed to provide updates on current market trends, critical job search skills, types of employment opportunities, as well as to provide insights into the personal experiences of Penn postdoc alumni.
-This is a four week long series and is offered every other year (*alternating with the Research Success Skills Workshop) and includes:
+This series is offered every other year (*alternating with the Research Success Skills Workshop) and may include:

 [Traditionally occurs in the Spring (*2024, 2026, 2028, etc.)]